Geoff Chappell - Software Analyst

 Most defects seem to originate with the introduction of per-NUMA-node standby lists in advance of 64-bit Windows 8.
 These have their own forward and backward links, each split into high and low parts according to where they could be made to fit.
 What KDEXTS does to piece these links together has little in common with how the kernel (now) does it.
 The thinking here is that KDEXTS retains code that actually does work for some pre-release build of Windows 8 but which never got updated as the kernel’s implementation evolved.
 This might explain why KDEXTS depends on the MMPFN to have a member named StandbyBits which is shown in no public symbol file for any of the kernel versions that are known to this study.
 However this mismatch of interpretation came about, the practical result is that cases 1, 2, 3 and 4 for Flags are defective if the starting page’s location is Standby and the target is 64-bit Windows build 8000 or higher.

-See that the following of the ordinary forward and backward links for standby pages is affected, not just of the per-NUMA-node links.
-To KDEXTS, interpretation of the Flink and Blink is signficantly different for pages on standby lists than for others.
-No evidence exists of interpretation through formally defined bit fields.
-The whole qwords of the Flink and Blink are each treated in two equal parts.
-The low and high words have respectively the high 32 bits of the ordinary link and the per-NUMA-node link.
-The low four bits of each link are found from a miscellany of other locations.
+See that for standby pages, the defect applies to the ordinary forward and backward links, not just the per-NUMA-node links.
+KDEXTS interprets the Flink and Blink very differently for pages on standby lists than for others.
+No evidence exists of interpretation through formally defined bit fields for the per-node links.
+KDEXTS instead makes its own interpretation of the Flink and Blink in two equal parts and picks up spare bits from a miscellany of other locations:

-This is, incidentally, as good a reminder as any that internal detail surmised from a debugging aid is not certainly correct.
+This is as good a reminder as any that internal detail surmised from a debugging aid is not certainly correct.
 Debugger extensions, in particular, are written separately from whatever component they have internal knowledge of.
-Such knowledge can be out of date, as here, or built differently.
-Examples are even known of incorrect type information in public symbol files, as with the PROCESSINFO and THREADINFO structures.
+Such knowledge can be out of date, as looks to have happened here, or can be wrong because the debugger extension and the component are built differently.
+Examples are even known of incorrect type information in public symbol files, as with the PROCESSINFO and THREADINFO structures for Windows 7.

-In the OriginalPte chain for cases 5 and 7 of the Flags, the OriginalPte.u.Long in one MMPFN is the page frame number of the next.
+In the OriginalPte chain for cases 5 and 7 of the Flags, KDEXTS interprets the OriginalPte.u.Long in one MMPFN as the page frame number of the next in the chain.
 This is not, of course, what the OriginalPte ordinarily holds.
 The circumstances in which the whole of it is a page frame number are not presently understood for recent Windows versions.

 Unfortunately, the OriginalPte.u.Long in an MMPFN can be within range for a page frame number without being intended as one: if the !pfn command with 5 or 7 for Flags doesn’t stop with the start page, it typically hangs (needing termination by Ctrl-Break).

 See that the !pfn dump of a single MMPFN presents the u4.PteFrame (previously a direct PteFrame member) as a containing page.
 It’s only natural to ask for the containing page of the containing page and thence to make a PteFrame chain.
 Some hint of the usefulness is that Microsoft’s own example in the !pfn documentation shows two !pfn commands, one for the containing page of the other.
 Showing the PteFrame chain seems to be the intention when Flags is 9.
 The usefulness, however, is greatly diminished because successive pages in this chain will not have the same location and therefore don’t show in the dump.
 This does not matter in practice, though, because the dump is anyway defective.
-The chain must terminate at the highest level of the page mapping algorithm, but KDEXTS does not allow for this and so the !pfn dump with 9 for Flags hangs.
+The chain must terminate at the highest level of the page mapping algorithm, i.e., with a page that is its own containing page, but KDEXTS does not allow for this and so the !pfn dump with 9 for Flags hangs.